-The following academic policies and procedures for the Radiography Program have been developed to insure that program graduates demonstrate competencies in the cognitive, psychomotor and effective skills necessary of individuals who perform quality diagnostic radiographic procedures.
+The following academic policies and procedures for the Radiography Program graduates demonstrate competencies in the cognitive, psychomotor and effective skills necessary of individuals who perform quality diagnostic radiographic procedures.

 I. Admission Policies and Procedures

 Applicants for the Radiography Program must be high school graduates or the equivalent.
 They must apply and be admitted to Indiana University Northwest prior to or concurrent with the application for the Radiography Program.
 Applicants must meet the academic standards for the College of Health and Human Services and must apply to the Program by January 15.
 Applicants must complete the program's Math (M100 or higher) and written communication (W131) requirements with a "C" (2.0) or better prior to beginning the professional coursework that begins each year in Summer Session II.
 These requirements can be fulfilled during Summer I course work.
 Applicants must pass the required pre- and co-requisite coursework by the second completed attempt.

 In addition, specific college and/or high school courses that are recommended include Oral Communication (S121), Psychology (P101), Human Anatomy and Physiology I and II (P261 and P262), and Medical Terminology (R185).
 Specific grades in these courses are used as a part of the student’s admission profile number.
 Completing these courses in advance improves a student’s chance for admission into the Radiography Program.
 If a student has not taken the college equivalent of the courses listed above, a high school transcript should be submitted with the application and specific will be reviewed for admission purpose.

 Anatomy and Physiology I and II have a 7-year age limit between completion and time of admission.
 Students may opt to take the course again or challenge the course by departmental examination.
 In order to qualify for admission and/or progression, the student must pass this course by the second completed attempt.